matthieugomez/sumup/README.md

  Total   |         40
 ---------------------

-/* Use the replace or save(...) options to save the output table as a dataset */
+* Use the replace or save(...) options to save the output table as a dataset sumup hours, by(union) replace
 ```

 `sumup` is ten times faster than other programs with similar functionalities (e.g. `table, contents()` or `tabstat`).